BennettSmith/ebo-planner-backend/docs/use-cases/UC-04-UpdateTripDraft.md

    - If `draftVisibility = PRIVATE`: caller must be the creator (`created_by_member_id`).
    - If `draftVisibility = PUBLIC`: caller must be an organizer.
    - If not visible, return `404 Not Found` (do not reveal existence).
-5. System validates and applies only the provided fields.
+5. System validates and applies only the provided fields:
+   - If `name` is provided: trim leading/trailing whitespace, collapse internal whitespace runs, and require non-empty after normalization.
+   - Reject any attempt to patch `draftVisibility` here (use UC-05 instead).
+   - `meetingLocation` may be partially updated; set it to `null` to clear it.
+   - Artifacts are updated by replacing the ordered list of `artifactIds` for the trip.
 6. System persists the updated draft.
 7. System returns the updated trip details.